 What we do with your data

-In general terms we will use your data to
+We will use your data to:

 - assess whether we are able to act for you